MileHacker Logo

 Takeaway: Stay Healthy & Safe

 Get comprehensive travel insurance before you depart.
-Always stick to bottled water and prioritize food that is freshly cooked.
+Always drink bottled water and prioritize food that is freshly cooked.
 Prepare against the heat or rain based on the season.